Marking Child Safety Week in your classroom

 Child safety is a huge part of school and everyday life, which is why Child Safety Week seeks to put an emphasis on being careful in all everyday environments.

-Run by the Child Accident Prevention Trust, the theme for 2019 is ‘Family life today: where’s the risk?’, which aims to help children to identify risk around them.
+Run by the Child Accident Prevention Trust, the theme for 2022 is ‘Safety in Mind', which aims to raise awareness for families to always be keeping safety in mind, even under pressure.

 Teachers have a pivotal role to play in raising awareness of everyday risks and there an array of activities that can promote safety in a fun and engaging way.